onebase-fujitsu/agile-dev-guide/README.md

 Just commit the changes to the master branch and push the changes to this repository.
 Deployment to the public site is done automatically by GitHub Actions.👋

+## License 🔑

+This guide book and its source code are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Author 🖋

 Takayuki Tominaga